5. Preprocessing tools¶

 --echo Echo SQL (default: False)

---drop-danger-drop REMOVES new columns and indexes, rather than creating
+--drop_danger_drop REMOVES new columns and indexes, rather than creating

 them.
 (There's not very much danger; no real